 - There is a permanent library here with plenty of board books, picture books, phonics beginning reader books, story books, and touch and feel books.
 I also get up to 50 new children’s books a month from local libraries that include Caldecott and other award winning books, seasonal and themed books, child favorites, Dr. Seuss, and whichever topics I’ve observed each child interested in.

-- We have a children’s Lending Library outside that they enjoy sorting through to choose books to borrow for at home.
+- We have a children’s Lending Library that children enjoy sorting through to choose books to borrow for at home.